-Our office does refunds on a weekly basis and during the fall and spring semester the first refunds for the semester will be mailed the Friday prior to the start of classes.
-Refunds are direct deposited (sign up through your Student Account Service Center page) or mailed to the campus address during the semester (home during summer and breaks) if you are not signed up for direct deposit.
+Our office does refunds on a weekly basis and during the fall and spring semester the first refunds for the semester will be available the Friday prior to the start of classes.
+The student will be emailed at their Illinois State email address when a refund has been generated.
+Refunds are direct deposited or will have to be picked up in the Student Accounts office if you are not signed up for direct deposit.
 The Parent PLUS loan will be mailed to the parent address from the PLUS application unless released to the student.

 Can my refund be direct-deposited?

 Yes.
-Go to the Student Account Service Center page from your Student Service Center and click on eRefunds to set up your account.
+See our How-To Guide on eRefunds (direct deposit) for instructions on how to sign up.
 Once set up, it takes 7 days for it to become active.